GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 http://tathougies.github.io/beam/) a try.
 The reason is that I don't claim to be right about absolutely everything and I was very curious about what would be the "Haskell way" of working with databases.
-One cool thing about Beam, and other similar Haskell libraries, is that makes the user responsible for opening and managing the database instead of magically doing it for you under the hood.
+One cool thing about Beam, and other similar Haskell libraries, is that it makes the user responsible for opening and managing the database instead of magically doing it for you under the hood.
 This is actually good because it means that I can always fallback to sending raw queries with [`sqlite-simple`](